 Mental Filter: Those who use a mental filter tend to ignore the positive aspects of an experience and dwell on a negative detail.
 Even if a hundred things go right, one thing going wrong will taint the entire experience.
 For example, let’s say Karen is hosting a party and everyone is having fun, the decorations are perfect, and finger foods are delicious.
 When Karen opens the box to the cake she ordered from the bakery, she sees it’s the wrong cake.
 Karen can’t get over the mistake and believes the party was a disaster, even though her guests see it as a success.
 It is important to focus on the positives rather than the negatives.
 You may also ask yourself if you would think the same thing if your friend was in your shoes.

 Disqualifying the Positive: With this cognitive distortion, the person can only accept the negative aspects of their performance and rejects positive experiences.
 For example, say Emily gets a new haircut.
-When she goes into work the next day, her co-worker says “Whoa, what happened to your hair?
+When she goes to work the next day, her co-worker says “Whoa, what happened to your hair?
 It looks terrible!”
 Then, when the secretary tells Karen that she likes her new haircut, Karen just thinks she is being nice.
 When people are upset, it can be difficult to hear anything that isn’t fueling the negativity.
 Positive comments or experiences are brushed off.
 Instead of getting caught up in a downward spiral of negative thoughts, try to evaluate things rationally.
 Emily has no evidence that the secretary didn’t genuinely like her haircut.
 By not getting caught up in the negative, one can enjoy the positives and feel better about oneself or the situation.

-Catastrophizing: This is exaggerating the importance of something to make it out to be far worse than it actually is.
+Catastrophizing: This is exaggerating the importance of something to make it out to be far worse than it is.
 For example, Ellen may find a small, discolored spot on her skin and react “What if it’s cancer?”
 Catastrophizing can cause a sense of hopelessness or paralyze you from moving forward.
 When this happens, stop yourself and take a look back at what happened.
 Think of how the future could go better than you think it will.
 Perhaps Ellen’s spot on her skin is just a mosquito bite.

-Should Statements: This is process of thinking in should and shouldn’t haves.
+Should Statements: This is the process of thinking about what should and shouldn’t have.
 “I should have worked out more last week.”
 “I should not have acted so hastily.”
 This kind of thinking can result in guilt for making the wrong decision when it is too late to change anything.
 Other statements like “must” and “have to” are unhealthy ways of viewing situations as well.
 These directive statements make us feel pressured, resentful, and unmotivated.
 Try using mindfulness when you feel you’ve made the wrong decision.
 Instead of judging these “should” thoughts, accept them and let them go.
 You may also want to think about a close friend.
 Would you apply the same “should” statement to them?

 Labeling: This cognitive distortion is a lot like extreme over-generalization of oneself.
 When an error is made, instead of describing the event as a mistake or bad judgment, one tends to assign oneself a label.
 For example, Ryan does poorly on his math test.
 Instead of evaluating the situation and realizing he should have studied more, Ryan declares himself stupid.
-It is important to remember that everyone fails every once in awhile.
+It is important to remember that everyone fails every once in a while.
 While you may have failed at one attempt, this does not mean you are a failure.
-Try replacing these negative thoughts with positive ones and use the failure as a learning experience.
+Try replacing these negative thoughts with positive ones and use failure as a learning experience.
 Think about what you can improve next time without dwelling on the current situation.

 Personalization: Personalization is overestimating your responsibility in a negative external event.
 For instance, Stacy may feel that it is her fault that her son dropped out of college and it never would have happened had she been a better mother.
-Stacy is taking the blame for her son’s own behaviors and decisions.
+Stacy is taking the blame for her son’s behaviors and decisions.
 Perhaps the event had nothing to do with Stacy at all.
 Fight this type of counterproductive thinking by focusing on the facts.
 Don’t place unnecessary blame on yourself and instead carefully evaluate the situation.
 Also, remember that finding someone or something to blame is dwelling on the situation rather than finding a solution.

 Identifying these cognitive distortions gives you the power to change the way you think.
 After identifying the cognitive distortion, you may change your way of thinking by examining the evidence, talking to yourself the way you would a friend, thinking of alternatives, or asking others what they think.
 Combating cognitive distortions on your own is a great way to reduce your worrying or stress.
 Thinking more clearly and logically can also help you to be more productive, happier, and healthier.